How People Are Exposed to Asbestos

 Because of asbestos’ qualities as an insulator, many different people employed in the manufacturing industry risked exposure just going to work every day, whether they were handling the asbestos directly or happened to be working near asbestos-containing products.
 According to the Asbestos Information Association, there are more than 3,000 household and commercial products that contain asbestos.
 About 1.2 billion square feet of asbestos insulation can be found in hundreds of thousands of buildings in the United States.

-Residents who live near mining, milling and manufacturers also run the risk of exposure.
+Residents who live near mining, milling and manufacturers also run the risk of chrysotile asbestos exposure.
 According to some estimates, fibers released from construction sites have resulted in environmental asbestos levels approximately 100 times greater than the levels that naturally occur in the environment.

 Because of its high resistance to heat, fire and corrosion, asbestos-containing products were commonly used aboard many Navy ships through the 1970s.
 Sadly, this has led to a disproportionately high number of mesothelioma diagnoses in Navy and other military veterans.
 Even Navy Adm.
-Elmo Zumwalt, Chief of U.S. Naval Operations in the 1970s (who our mesothelioma lawyers), was felled by mesothelioma due to his exposure to asbestos while serving in the Navy.
+Elmo Zumwalt, Chief of U.S. Naval Operations in the 1970s (who was represented by our mesothelioma lawyers), was felled by mesothelioma due to his exposure to asbestos while serving in the Navy.

 Sources: Occupational Exposure to Asbestos, 51 Fed.
 Reg.
 22,615 (June 20, 1986); William J. Nicholson, “Occupational Exposure to Asbestos: Population at Risk and Projected Mortality – 1980-2030,” 3 AM.
 J. IND.
 MED.
 259, 306 (1982); Pathology of Asbestos-Related Diseases (Victor L. Roggli et al. eds., 2004).